Michal-Martinek/Masfix/README.md

 ### Special instructions

-These instructions are called "special" meaning they have restricted suffixes.
+These instructions are called "*special*" meaning they have restricted [suffixes](#suffixes).
 They are mainly IO instructions.

 #### Output